inrupt/public-documentation/coding-conventions/coding-standard.md

 - Appreciation for the difficult, but crucial aspects of REST; self-descriptive messages and Hypertext As The Engine Of Application State (HATEOAS).

+## Branching strategy

+By default, the [GitHub Flow strategy](https://guides.github.com/introduction/flow/) should be followed:

+- Master branch is the main development branch where all features and bugfixes are merged into.
+At any point in time, it should be deployable.
+- Feature branches are created for every separate feature (including fixes) that is being developed, which are merged into the master branch once the feature is completed (via a PR).
+- In order to link the state of the code to software releases, Git tags should be used to track releases, and a CHANGELOG file should document releases.
+Tags should be in the format `vX.X.X`, such as `v1.13.1`.

+For projects that require the maintenance of multiple versions in parallel, the following additions to this strategy can be made:

+- Version-specific branches can be created when preparing an update to a legacy release.
+For example, if version 15 is the most recent release, a patch to version 14.x can be prepared in branch `version/14.x`.
+After release, this branch should be merged back into `master`.

+**Note: Version branches should be created for major refactors in a future version, which should be merged into master as soon as possible.
+For example, if the current stable version is 15.x, and a change is planned which would require a major version change, a 16.x branch would be created, and then deleted once merged with master, which would then track 16.x.**

+In both cases, feature branches must have a descriptive name following the format `type/short-description`, where types from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) can be used.
+Examples of branch names are: `fix/broken-homepage`, `feat/fancy-button`.

+Upon merging any branch into master, it should be ensured that not only the master branch is deployable, but *every commit* is deployable as well.
+This means that every commit should be atomic, which means that each commit adds or fixes a specific thing, instead of containing partially-broken code.
+This also ensures that each commit is revertible at any time.
+Non-master branches can contain non-atomic commits for work in progress, but must then be rebased before merging to master.

 ## Common Principles (regardless of programming language)

 ### Avoid mutation by default